-- Man-eating dancing queens and pussycat dolls can tease at will, break hearts with spears, lose them in the game, and do it again; boys are expected to endure it and be thankful, reminiscent of male mantises and male spiders.
+- Man-eating dancing queens and pussycat dolls can tease at will, break hearts with spears, lose them in the game, and do it again; boys are expected to endure it all and be thankful, reminiscent of male mantises and male spiders.

 - Crass humour about women is sexist; crass humour about men is universal.

-- Young girls, often drunk, vomiting innuendos, or worse, at men in the middle of a busy street on a Saturday night are having a bit of fun; boys doing the same are intolerable pigs.
+- Young girls, often drunk, vomiting innuendos, or worse, at men in the middle of a busy street on a Saturday night, are having a bit of fun; boys doing the same are intolerable pigs.

 - The same goes for hiring male strippers on a hen night versus hiring female strippers on a stag night: stags are actually pigs, and pigs should not pursue such vile objectifications; hens are excused.

 - An intolerable pig is also a man sleeping around, while a woman doing the same is exploring her sexuality or asserting her independence.
 While the former is routinely attacked as an emblem of ‘patriarchy’, casting doubt on the latter is ‘slut-shaming’.